Stress

 What is stress?

-Stress is a nonconscious brain-body neuroendocrine response to sensory perceptions of threat or challenge in our internal or internal environment.
+Stress is a nonconscious brain-body neuroendocrine-immune response to sensory perceptions of threat or challenge in our internal or internal environment.
 Stress matters a lot and when left to run amok can cause all kinds of health problems!!
 The brain-body are one; there is no duality.
 Stress impacts molecules, cells and communication networks, and endocrine, nervous, circulatory, lymphatic, immune, muscular, digestive, reproductive, respiratory, urinary, integumentary and skeletal systems.
 When it comes to the impact of stress on our brain-body, it is all hands on deck.
 Stress response systems are designed to help us be successful and, in more extreme situations, to survive.

 Around 2004, the National Scientific Council on the Developing Child created three stress categories.
 Although the categories of stress were originally focused on the impact of stress on child development, the categories apply to any age group.
 It is an easy way to think about stress levels.